679 Farmington Avenue

 West Hartford, CT 06119

-Due to COVID-19, this is likely to be a livestream-only event.
-Visit here for details.
+Due to COVID-19, this is a livestream-only event.
+Watch the concert below.
 Join us for a beautiful chamber music concert on Friday, October 16, 2020 at 7:30pm by Boyd Meets Girl: Laura Metcalf, cello; Rupert Boyd, guitar.
 Ms. Metcalf is no stranger to our series, having grown up at St. John’s Church.

 Click here to listen to them online.